MiningMark48/Pearcel-Mod/README.md

 ***

 ## Issues
-If any issues are found within this mod, they can be posted on the Github issue tracker, which can be found [here](https://github.com/MiningMark48/Pearcel-Mod/issues).
+If any issues are found within this mod, they can be posted on the issue tracker, which can be found [here](https://waffle.io/MiningMark48/Pearcel-Mod).

 ***